Make some traditional glutinous rice balls with a creative take! Cute Baymax deco tang yuan…

 You can refer to my Baymax deco tang yuan recipe.
 It is made the same way, except that the filling is 10g and skin is 13g.
 This ratio seems to make a better size for young kids to eat 🙂

-I also used red yeast powder for the red dough and bamboo charcoal for the black parts.
+I also used red yeast powder for the red dough and bamboo charcoal powder for the black parts.

 If you look at the picture carefully, you’d realise that there are some cracks on the surface of the dumpling skin.
 I am not sure if that’s because of the drying out or because the filling softened (and had some “oil” oozing out).
 I do remember when I was making the tang yuan with soft red bean paste, I had to work quickly, else the moisture from the red bean paste would also make the tang yuan crack if left at room temp for quite a while.